parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 - `VIDEOPERF_PROCESSES`: The number of videoperf processes, with a default value of 4.
 This value should not be larger than the number of the client container's available cores.
 - `CLIENTS`: The total number of clients.
 Each client will pick one session from the `session list` and send the corresponding requests.
 Clients will be distributed to different videoperf processes to balance the load.
 - `RATE`: The rate (client per second) for client generation.
 - `ENCRYPTION_MODE`: Whether the transfer is encrypted or not.
-Possible values are "PT", which stands for plain text; and "TLS", which enables TLSv1.3.
+Possible values are "PT", which stands for plain text; and "TLS", which enables TLS v1.3.

 #### Note for Client Generation